karthiktadepalli1/tapered-scoring/README.md

 1. Each round had no statistically significant effect on a team's probability of breaking.
 2. Judge quality in round 1 does not distort the break.

 Each of these is expanded on in `analysis.md`.
+To inspect the code and analysis itself, see `analysis.Rmd`.